 you are advised not to swim or paddle in fresh water lakes and rivers.
 Swimming pools in good hotels and clubs are usually well chlorinated and maintained and are safe.
-Tuberculosis and hepatitis (A, B & E) are present in Uganda. almost 7 years agoAnswered by Irish Smith via WorldNomads.com
+Tuberculosis and hepatitis (A, B & E) are present in Uganda. about 7 years agoAnswered by Irish Smith via WorldNomads.com

 Although I never tried it, I was warned of potentially catching bilharzia, which is a pretty bad parasite.
-I've been also told that if you do go and swim in a body of water, you can easily go to a chemist's and get some medicine to treat the parasite before it even really induces symptoms. almost 7 years ago
+I've been also told that if you do go and swim in a body of water, you can easily go to a chemist's and get some medicine to treat the parasite before it even really induces symptoms. about 7 years ago

 Unfortunately, Bilharzia is pretty common in fresh water in Uganda.
 This doesn't stop residents - both local and expats - from swimming in the Lake but they also frequently have to be treated for Bilharzia.
 The disease should be taken seriously and good information can be read here: http://www.ncbi.nlm.nih.gov/pubmedhealth/PMH0002298/.
 While not a medical professional, most people I know who have had it complain of feeling tired/under the weather for awhile before diagnosis.
 If you're on a short visit this could easily be dismissed as jetlag so best to be careful.
-As Irish Smith mentioned, swimming in pools, bathing, showering are absolutely no problem. over 6 years ago
+As Irish Smith mentioned, swimming in pools, bathing, showering are absolutely no problem. almost 7 years ago

 I have swum in Lake Victoria and the River Nile a number of times and never caught Bilharzia.
 Not everyone is quite so lucky of course!